sharwell/ha-tea-timer/README.md

 ### Troubleshooting

 - **Entity unavailable**: Verify the `entity` option matches an existing Home Assistant timer (e.g., `timer.tea_timer_kitchen`).
 The card will display the configured entity id to help diagnose typos.
+- **Disconnected banner**: If you see “Disconnected from Home Assistant,” check that your browser still has a WebSocket path to the server.
+The card freezes the countdown and disables the dial until it reconnects and replays the latest entity state.
 - **No live updates**: Ensure the Home Assistant WebSocket connection is available.
 The card falls back to the latest `hass` object update but real-time updates rely on the connection being online.
 - **Estimated remaining time**: If Home Assistant does not provide `remaining`, the card estimates the value.
 When the estimate drifts more than ~2 seconds, a note appears until Home Assistant reports an authoritative value.